What comes to mind when you think of the word upsell?

 Unfortunately, sometimes that does happen.
 Anyone who’s spent time buying a car from a dealership can attest to that.
 (I once had a dealer try to sell me an $85 car wash on a brand new car.
 I wish I was joking.)

-But when used properly, upselling can actually bring you closer to your customers, while bringing you more revenue, better retention and lower churn.
+But when used properly, upselling can bring you closer to your customers, while bringing you more revenue, better retention, and lower churn.

 To begin, people often use the term “upselling” when what they really mean is “cross-selling.”
 A quick explanation of the differences…

-The definition of upselling is selling a more expensive version of a product that the customer already has (or is buying), or to add extra features or add-ons to that product.
+Upselling means selling a more expensive version of a product that the customer already has or is buying.
 If I’m buying a 27” TV and the salesperson offers me a 32” TV or an extended warranty, that’s an upsell.

-The meaning of cross-selling is selling products that are different—but possibly related—to the product the customer already has (or is buying).
+Cross-selling, in contrast, is selling products that are different—but possibly related—to the product the customer already has or is buying.
 If I’m buying a TV and the salesperson offers me a Roku or Playstation, that’s a cross-sell.

 Both methods are useful, and both essentially do the same thing: help the customer get more value from your business, and help your business get more loyalty and revenue from the customer.
 For the purposes of this post, I’m going to use the terms interchangeably.